indracollective/laravel-revisor/docs/preparing-your-models.md

 | version\_number | unsignedInteger | Sequential version number                          |
 | record\_id      | foreignKey      | id of draft/published record (versions table only) |

-### **Amending Existing Revisor Tables**
+### Amending Existing Revisor Tables

-Amending/modifying existing Revisor table schemas can be done in much the same way as creating new ones.
+Modifying existing Revisor table schemas can be done in much the same way as creating new ones.
 This time we'll the `amendTableSchemas` method on the `Revisor` Facade:

 ```php
 use Illuminate\Database\Migrations\Migration;